Emma Dent Coad: Parliamentary career

-Controversy
+Later political career

+Dent Coad remained a local councillor, and Labour group leader on Kensington and Chelsea London Borough Council.

+Dent Coad continued to campaign on the Grenfell Tower tragedy.
+On 17 June 2022 she highlighted the fifth anniversary of the tragedy, saying, "On this day in 2017, 72 people lost their lives in the Grenfell Tower fire.
+Half a decade on, families are still waiting for justice – and those with the power to prevent a repeat still aren't willing to use it."

+In October 2022, the national Labour Party blocked Dent Coad from being on the selection longlist for the Kensington and Bayswater parliamentary seat at the next election.

+Dent Coad resigned from the Labour Party on 27 April 2023, giving several reasons including Keir Starmer's crackdown on dissent, his reneging on pledges and the ignoring of anti-black racism, with the final straw for her was being told to remove a Facebook post criticising Starmer for taking £1,000 worth of hospitality from Mulalley & Co, a company that was ordered by the High Court to pay £10.8 million damages for providing and installing defective building cladding on a residential tower block.

+In August 2023, she announced her independent candidacy for the Kensington and Bayswater seat.
+She finished sixth and lost her deposit.

+Criticised comments

 In September 2017, Dent Coad was the subject of press criticism for comments about Prince Harry and his role as a British Army Apache helicopter pilot which she then withdrew.
 She later said that her remarks had been "a joke" which had been "taken the wrong way".

 In November 2017, Dent Coad was criticised for retweeting a post on Twitter using a quotation from Roald Dahl's children's book The Twits to suggest that the Prime Minister Theresa May was 'ugly' due to her 'ugly thoughts', whereas Jeremy Corbyn had 'good thoughts' and was 'lovely'.
 Conservative MP George Freeman said: "The re-appearance of misogyny and racial prejudice in Corbyn's Labour Party isn't a surprise".

 In November 2017, it emerged that Dent Coad had, in 2010, described Shaun Bailey, then a Conservative parliamentary candidate, now a London Assembly member, as a "token ghetto boy".
 In the same blog post, she quoted an anonymous former neighbour of Bailey who had described him as a "free-loading scumbag".
 She wrote that Bailey was being "used" by the Conservative Party and asked: "Who can say where this man will ever fit in, however hard he tries?"
 She proceeded to state that if Bailey were to win his seat "he will no longer be welcome in North Ken[sington]".
 Bailey subsequently called the comments "racist" and "hate-filled".
 Dent Coad later apologised for "any offence caused".